OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 New disks can be hot-plugged to running VMs with the ``onevm`` ``disk-attach`` and ``disk-detach`` commands.
 For example, to attach to a running VM the Image named **storage**:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onevm disk-attach one-5 --image storage

 To detach a disk from a running VM, find the disk ID of the Image you want to detach using the ``onevm show`` command, and then simply execute ``onevm detach vm_id disk_id``:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onevm show one-5
     ...